BobIsOnFire/bash-sudoku/README.md

 $ make
 ```

-`sudoku` binary should appear. `./sudoku` should be enough to start the game!
+`play-sudoku` binary should appear. `./play-sudoku` should be enough to start the game!

-You can also install `sudoku` into your system:
+You can also install `play-sudoku` into your system:

 ```sh
 $ sudo make install PREFIX=...